VeyselSahn/VeyselSahn/README.md

 - 💬 Ask me about anything you want
 - 📫 How to reach me: You can send me an email to [veyselsahin308@gmail.com](mailto://veyselsahin308@gmail.com)
-- ⚡ I'm currently learning:
+- ⚡ I'm currently developing :
     - Flutter
     - Node.JS
     - Firebase & MySQL